If you discover fire or smoke, Remember: R.A.C.E.

 - Do not use the elevators!

 - Consider individuals with disabilities that may need assistance evacuating.
 Individuals with disabilities should exit to the next building or outside by horizontal egress (when available) or otherwise to a stairway landing (considered an area of rescue).
-See Evacuation of Mobility Impaired for more information.
+See Evacuation Procedures for more information.

 - Never allow the fire to come between you and the exit.

 - University Police monitor all fire alarm signals and will respond.